ca77y/grunt-i18n/README.md

 #### locales
 Type: String|Array

 Path to localization files.
 Please check the examples in tests.
 Glob patterns can be used.
-JSON or YAML format is allowed, /(\.yaml|\.yml)$/ otherwise it's JSON.

 #### output
 Type: String